sahiliamsso/docs/source/index.md

 community!
 We want to see the ecosystem flourish, and ultimately to make the Internet a safer, more privacy protected place.
 In order to do that, we believe we need to keep the Gluu Server free, so all kinds of organizations can use, contribute and benefit from the software.
-We couldn't do it without you!

 These docs are not perfect!
-Please help us make them so by submitting any improvements to our [Documentation Github](https://github.com/GluuFederation/docs-3)!
+Please help us make them so by submitting any improvements to our [Documentation Github](https://github.com/GluuFederation/docs-3).
 If you're a Github pro, submit a pull request.
 If not, just open an issue on any typos, bugs, or improvements you'd like to see.
 We need your help... even if you're not a coder, you can contribute!